cloudposse/github-status-updater/README.md

-### Run in a Docker container with ENV vars declared in a file
+### run in a Docker container with ENV vars declared in a file
 [run_docker_with_env_vars_file.sh](examples/run_docker_with_env_vars_file.sh)

 ```sh